QuantEcon/lecture-python-intro/_sources/cagan_ree.md

 sudden stabilization.

-We set this up so that the $\{\mu_t\}$ sequences that describe the sudden stabilization are identical to those for experiment 1, the foreseen suddent stabilization.
+We set this up so that the $\{\mu_t\}$ sequences that describe the sudden stabilization are identical to those for experiment 1, the foreseen sudden stabilization.

 The following code does the calculations and plots outcomes.
 <!-- #endregion -->